 - developing incentive packages to attract outside companies and entrepreneurs

-In addition, KEDA assists in the commercialization of technologies developed at Michigan Technological University, one of the premier engineering schools in the U.S. To accomplish this, KEDA is partnering with Michigan Tech and the Cities of Houghton and Hancock to implement a high technology incubator called the Michigan Tech Enterprise SmartZone.
+In addition, assistance in the commercialization of technologies developed at Michigan Technological University, one of the premier engineering schools in the U.S. is available through the MTEC SmartZone, an incubator and support service provider for high-tech companies created by KEDA in partnership with Michigan Tech and the Cities of Houghton and Hancock.

 KEDA also takes on projects that will set the stage for future job creation.
 Projects include creating three local revolving loan funds used as "gap" financing for business expansions and start-ups; establishing a high technology park, establishing two tax-free industrial renaissance zones in Houghton County; conducting an annual wage & benefits survey, and sponsoring training workshops to assist the business community to upgrade employee skills and increase productivity.

 What has KEDA accomplished?

 KEDA has a number successes, including the expansion of over 25 local companies, the start-up of both "off-the-shelf" and "high" technology companies, the creation of three revolving loan funds, establishing a tax-free renaissance zone for Houghton County, and the creation of a high-tech incubator SmartZone.
 These successes have significantly diversified the local economy, reduced its susceptibility to economic downturns and helped create a number of new jobs..

 The Keweenaw Economic Development Alliance completed a comprehensive economic development strategic planning process in 2015.
 The process culminated with two leadership summits that crafted the plan and implementation strategy.

 Economies are by their very nature regional.